kevinhodges/superawesome-challenge/README.md

 ### Reasons behind data structures chosen
-- I've mostly used arrays across the solution as they're fast to access and there's no need for a more complex data structure until we get to the grouping logic for which I've simply got a key with an array of associated anagrams as the value.
+- I've mostly used arrays across the solution as they're fast to access and there's no need for a more complex data structure until we get to the grouping logic for which I've simply got an object of keys with an array of associated anagrams as the value.
+Keep it simple!

 ### Given more time

-- I'd like to better organise ./processor.js, it's too big so i'd break it down into a few more functions
+- I'd like to better organise ./processor.js, it's too big so I'd break it down into a few more functions
 - More tests could be written for better resiliance

 ## Running the solution